socialstuff-org/socialstuff-org.github.io/usecases/user/change-settings.md

         <td>
             <ul>
                 <li>
-                    5| Actor is authorized to changes this setting
+                    5| Actor is not authorized to changes this setting
                 </li>
             </ul>
         </td>